 You don't want to overpay or get a car or truck that's been abused, crashed or dunked in a flood, then dried out and shipped off to be sold to the gullible.

 Let our 10 smart moves increase the chances your "new" used vehicle will be a great purchase:

 Smart move 1.
 Check the reliability of the models you're considering.

-Two good sources of information are Consumer Reports magazine's April auto issue, available in the library or through the Consumer Reports website (www.consumerreports.org), and J.D.
-Power and Associates, an independent research company that polls buyers about their cars and trucks.
+Two good sources of information are Consumer Reports magazine's April auto issue, available in the library or through the Consumer Reports website and JD Power and Associates, a research company that polls buyers about their cars and trucks.